Ian Happ Player Props: Cubs vs. Athletics

 Ian Happ At The Plate

-- Happ has six doubles, two home runs and 11 walks while hitting .321.
+- Happ is hitting .311 with six doubles, two home runs and 11 walks.

-- Among qualified batters in MLB action, he ranks 34th in batting average, 19th in on-base percentage, and 37th in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 32nd, his on-base percentage ranks 25th, and he is 48th in the league in slugging.

-- Happ has picked up a hit in 73.3% of his 15 games this season, with multiple hits in 26.7% of them.
+- He has hit a long ball in two of 16 games played this season, and in 2.7% of his plate appearances.

-- In 15 games played this year, he has homered in two of them.
+- In six games this season (37.5%), Happ has picked up an RBI, and in three of those games (18.8%) he had two or more.

-- Happ has driven in a run in six games this year (40.0%), including three games with more than one RBI (20.0%).
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.